MANTRA-Chain/mantrachain/x/guard/README.md

 The Guard module is responsible for managing all the permissions and privileges of the users in the network.
 It allows other modules to define their own permissions and use the Guard module to enforce them.

-The Guard module provides a set of functions for updating account privileges, updating required privileges, updating locked status, updating guard transfer coins and updating authz grant/revoke execute permissions.
+The Guard module provides a set of functions for updating account privileges, updating required privileges, updating guard transfer coins and updating authz grant/revoke execute permissions.

 The Guard module is responsible for: